hal-lab-u-tokyo/chipwhisperer-enhanced-plugins/docs/hardware.md

 2. HLS implementation of AES-128
 The driver class is [`CW305ShellExampleAES128BitHLS`](../lib/cw_plugins/targets/CW305ShellAESExamples.py).

-## VexRiscv_SakuraX
+## VexRiscv_SCA
-VexRiscv is a 32-bit RISC-V CPU core and [VexRiscv_SakuraX](https://github.com/hal-lab-u-tokyo/VexRiscv_SakuraX) provides an implementation of VexRiscv on the Sakura-X board.
+VexRiscv is a 32-bit RISC-V CPU core and [VexRiscv_SCA](https://github.com/hal-lab-u-tokyo/VexRiscv_SakuraX) provides an implementations of VexRiscv for both SAKURA-X and CW305 boards.
+For more information including software development kit, test runner scripts, and so on, please refer to its repo.

-It is also designed based on the Sakura-X Shell, and [`SakuraXVexRISCVControlBase`](../lib//cw_plugins/targets/SakuraXVexRISCV.py) defines additional methods for controlling the CPU core, derived from `SakuraXShellControlBase`.
+The design for SAKURA-X board is also designed based on the Sakura-X Shell, and [`SakuraXVexRISCVControlBase`](../lib//cw_plugins/targets/SakuraXVexRISCV.py) defines additional methods for controlling the CPU core, derived from `SakuraXShellControlBase`.
 As described above, the derived class needs to implement the four methods `send_key`, `send_plaintext`, `run`, and `read_ciphertext`.

 Its constructor requires the following arguments: